thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/socket-connector/device-attribute-updates-advanced-section.md

 | attributeOnThingsBoard | **sharedName**    | Shared attribute name                                       |
 | ---                    |                   |                                                             |

-This subsection in configuration file looks like:
+This subsection in configuration file looks like this:

 ```json
 "attributeUpdates": [